little-Patrick/Wardrobe_Models/README.md

 - **Model Development**: Build and evaluate machine learning models tailored to specific business problems.
 - **Integration**: Models are designed to integrate seamlessly with the PySide Qt application for real-time data analysis.

-## Getting Started

-### Prerequisites
-- Python 3.8 or higher
-- Jupyter Notebook
-- Required Python libraries (install via `requirements.txt` if available)

-### Running the Notebooks
-1. Navigate to the desired directory (e.g., `customer_churn`).
-2. Open the Jupyter notebook (e.g., `retail_churn_ensemble_lab.ipynb`).
-3. Follow the instructions in the notebook to preprocess data, train models, and evaluate results.

 ### Using the Models in the PySide Application
 1. Export the trained models from the notebooks.
 2. Integrate the models into the PySide Qt application for customer data exploration.

-## Contributing

-Contributions are welcome!
-If you have ideas for new models, datasets, or features, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- The datasets used in this repository are for educational purposes.
-- Special thanks to the contributors and the open-source community for their support.

----

-Happy modeling!